python-control/python-control/doc/conventions.rst

 So, U[:,2] is the system's input at the third point in time; and U[1] or U[1,:] is the sequence of values for the system's second input.

+When there is only one row, a 1D object is accepted or returned, which adds convenience for SISO systems:

 The initial conditions are either 1D, or 2D with shape (j, 1)::